ltrybuch/lib-themisui/themis_components/thWithMessages/readme.md

 native form validation.
 Otherwise there may be some unwanted message duplication.
 - Use the same custom message array on all of your form elements if they apply to save from duplicating the messages.
-If your field element is *not* using one of the `type`s in the messages array passed in then it will just be ignored that message.
+If your field element is *not* using one of the `type`s in the messages array passed in then it will just be ignored by that message.
 - A great reference when writing your own custom validation messages can be found [here](http://uxmovement.com/forms/how-to-make-your-form-error-messages-more-reassuring)
 - The error message is triggered in several ways depending on the input type being used: